 Eighty years after the events of 1938, how does one grasp the mixture of horror and surprise felt by the victims of the Nazi regime?
 One significant way is to look at the letters, diaries, and photographs saved by German Jews and their families.
 Using documents from our archives and those of several partner institutions, the Leo Baeck Institute – New York | Berlin will update this site with personal stories—one for each day in 1938.
 These materials illustrate the range of reactions and emotions that individuals and families had as they struggled to escape Germany and Austria in order to survive.
 In addition, significant world events are described alongside the calendar entries to provide a broad context for the individual stories.

-A selection of the documents to be presented here will be displayed alongside complementary materials in an exhibition in the Katherine and Clifford H. Goldschmidt Gallery at the Center for Jewish History in New York from February 27 through November 8, 2018.
-Another exhibition will travel across Germany throughout 2018.
+A selection of the documents to be presented here will be displayed alongside complementary materials in an exhibition in the Katherine and Clifford H. Goldsmith Gallery at the Center for Jewish History in New York from February 27 through November 8, 2018.